Home Login Sign up Profile Log out

 Norman French, Greek, and Latin

-These cultures added depth to the Sicilian lexicon.
-From Latin came formal and scholarly words, from Greek came many religious and philosophical terms, and the Normans brought administrative and military language.
+These languages contributed significantly to the Sicilian vocabulary.
+Latin introduced formal and scholarly terms, Greek added religious and philosophical words, and Norman French enriched the language with administrative and military vocabulary.

 A Mosaic of Varieties

-Sicilian isn’t a single, uniform language.
-From Palermo to Catania, from Trapani to Messina, each region — and even town — has its own way of speaking.
-Some varieties are so distinct that speakers from opposite ends of the island might struggle to understand each other fully.
+Sicilian is far from uniform.
+From Palermo to Catania, and from Trapani to Messina, every region—and often every town—has its own variation.
+Some dialects are so distinct that people from opposite ends of the island might struggle to understand each other completely.

-This diversity is part of what makes Sicilian so fascinating.
-It’s not one voice — it’s many.
+This linguistic diversity is one of the things that makes Sicilian so fascinating: it’s not just one voice, but many.

 Everyday Sicilian: Expressions & Words

 Want to sound like a local?
-Here are some authentic Sicilian expressions and words you might hear in daily life:
+Here are some commonly used Sicilian expressions and words you might hear in daily conversation:

 Pi favuri

-A polite way to say please, used in everyday requests, similar to per favore in Italian.
+The Sicilian equivalent of please, similar to per favore in Italian.

 Amunì!